awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

       --options OptionName=S3_INTEGRATION,OptionVersion=1.0
    ```

-1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.
+1. Create a new RDS for Oracle DB instance and associate the option group with it, or modify an RDS for Oracle DB instance to associate the option group with it\.

    For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying an Oracle DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying an RDS for Oracle DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ## Transferring files between Amazon RDS for Oracle and an Amazon S3 bucket<a name="oracle-s3-integration.using"></a>

-To transfer files between an Oracle DB instance and an Amazon S3 bucket, you can use the Amazon RDS package `rdsadmin_s3_tasks`\.
+To transfer files between an RDS for Oracle DB instance and an Amazon S3 bucket, you can use the Amazon RDS package `rdsadmin_s3_tasks`\.
 You can compress files with GZIP when uploading them, and decompress them when downloading\.

 **Note**
 The procedures in `rdsadmin_s3_tasks` upload or download the files in a single directory\.
 You can't include subdirectories in these operations\.